wp-plugins/job-manager-by-smartrecruiters/readme.txt

 5. Generate hashcode (`#smartrecruiters_job_list`) and paste it to post or page content.
 See [concept](http://dev.smartrecruiters.com/?page_id=45) and [styling](http://dev.smartrecruiters.com/?page_id=65) for more info.
 6. That's it!

+== Frequently Asked Questions ==

+If you have any questions or issues please visit our [support forum](http://getsatisfaction.com/smartrecruiters/products/smartrecruiters_wordpress_plugin).

 == Changelog ==

 = 1.0.1 =